 Leslie has served as an assistant coach for Bloomfield College (Div.2), nationally ranked Montclair State University (Div.3) as well as Felician University (Div.2).
 Specifically as a college level pitching coach, Leslie played an integral role in each of these teams post season play.
 Most recently Leslie spent time training Britney Guzman (John Jay HS/Bloomfield College) to prepare her for international play in Puerto Rico.
 Leslie accompanied Britney to Puerto Rico which resulted in her receiving an invite to try out for the Puerto Rican National Team in Plant City, Florida.

 Leslie has a long history of both participating in as well as organizing clinics for players of all ages as well as for coaches.
-Leslie has worked alongside some of the biggest names in softball: Margo Joncker (former pitching coach for the USA olympic team), Dina D’Aquino (former coach of the NY/NJ Juggernauts professional softball team), Jaime Wohlbach (Head coach East Stroudsburg University, Assistant Coach Peru National Team, international clinician, and former Pro Player).
+Leslie has worked alongside some of the biggest names in softball: Margo Joncker (former pitching coach for the USA olympic team), Dina D’Aquino (former coach of the NY/NJ Juggernauts professional softball team), Jaime Wohlbach (Head coach East Stroudsburg University, Assistant Coach Peru National Team, USA Softball 12U All American Games - Head Coach for Team 1 of 3 for the Northeast Region, an international clinician, and former Pro Player).
 Along with many local organizations and high school programs Leslie was sponsored by Subway Restaurants in conjunction with Williamsport, PA to conduct a clinic for the Newark Ironbound softball program.
 Leslie also served for 5 years as the director of the Yogi Berra Museum summer softball camp.
 During that time, Leslie worked closely with Dave Kaplan who was the founding museum director as well as Yogi Berra’s co-author.